 Disability Services works to ensure that University programs, facilities, and services are accessible to all persons in the campus community.
-In accordance with the university's commitment to diversity, equality, and ADA and Section 504 guidelines, the office provides access based on individual and community-wide needs.
-Examples of possible individual accommodations include: signlanguage interpreting services, alternative test administration, note-taking services, textbooks, documents and tests in electronic or Braille format, and priority registration.
+In accor¬dance with the university's commitment to diversity, equality, the Americans with Disabilities Act and Section 504 guidelines, the office provides access based on individual and community-wide needs.
+Examples of possible individual accommodations include: interpreting services for the deaf or hard of hearing, extended time for tests, note-taking services, print media converted into electronic or Braille format and other accommodations as deemed appropriate on a case-by-case basis.
 For information about services, please call (864) 503-5199 or visit the Campus Life Center, Suite 107.
 Office hours are 8:30 a.m. - 5:00 p.m.
 Monday-Friday.
-The Alternative Testing Center and Assistive Technology Lab are open starting at 8:00 am.
 Additional extended hours are available for scheduled tests by advance appointment.